biminds/flutter_annotations/README.md

       }
    ```
-6. run the build_annotation_route.sh in your workspace Or just run the command below in your workspace
+6. run the command below in your workspace
    build:

    ```shell